 We’re powered by our people.
 Port Waratah is dedicated to the health, safety and wellbeing of our team, our visitors and our contractors.
 We want our people to go home the same way they come to work – with zero injuries.

 Every day our goal is zero injuries to anyone on our site.
 Port Waratah’s value of caring, especially around safety and family, drives our overriding commitment to the health and safety of our people at the core of our business.

-Robust systems, processes and training provide the foundation for our Health and Safety Management Plan, underpinned by our certification to AS/NZS 4801.
+Our robust systems, processes and training provide the foundation for our Health & Safety Management Plan, underpinned by our certification to ISO 45001.

-Port Waratah’s obligation to health and safety also extends beyond our own people.
+Port Waratah’s obligation to health and safety extends beyond our own people.
 We have a duty of care to all contractors, customers and visitors accessing our facilities.
-As both an industrial site and an international port, our operations fall under Federal Security Legislation, and we have developed an Access Control system to manage these requirements.
-We partner with our suppliers and contractors, providing site-specific inductions and regular safety interactions to ensure everyone on site is free from injury and harm.
+As both an industrial site and an international port, we operate under Federal Security Legislation and have developed an Access Control system to manage these requirements.

 Each team member at Port Waratah is trained and empowered to identify and report work-related hazards through our incident reporting system, ensuring the hazards are communicated to others and containment controls or rectification actions can be implemented.